ajschumacher/ajschumacher.github.io/20150119-gog_a_separate_layer_for_visualization/index.md

 As an aside:

-The grammar of graphics is certainly a good idea, and the [book](http://www.amazon.com/The-Grammar-Graphics-Statistics-Computing/dp/0387245448) is also quite good.
+The grammar of graphics seems to be a good idea, and the [book](http://www.amazon.com/The-Grammar-Graphics-Statistics-Computing/dp/0387245448) is also quite good.
 A lot of what's good about Tableau is good because of the grammar of graphics.

 However, the design that should be influenced by the grammar of graphics is not the part that `gog` is directly concerned with.